How to uninstall Google Drive from Mac

 Step 3.
 Get rid of leftovers

-- Hold Command-Shift-G key shortcut in the Finder.
+- Hold the Command-Shift-G key shortcut in the Finder.

-- Search for any files associated with Google Drive or Backup and Sync.
+- Search for any files associated with Google Drive.

 - If you notice anything, drag it to the Trash.

-Now, you’ve completely uninstalled the Backup and Sync app and removed Google Drive files from Mac.
+Now, you’ve completely uninstalled the Drive for desktop app and removed Google Drive files from Mac.
 Seems like lots of work?
 Fortunately, there is a much straight and faster way to cope with this task.